Brandon Darby

 Brandon Michael Darby (born November 2, 1976) is an American conservative blogger and activist.
 He first became known in the fall of 2005 for actions in New Orleans in efforts to help residents, where he was a co-founder of the Common Ground Collective organized there.
 It coordinated the efforts of hundreds of volunteers from across the country for years.

 In late 2008, Darby acknowledged in an open letter that he had acted as an FBI informant in infiltrating protest groups before the 2008 Republican National Convention, held in Saint Paul, Minnesota.
 He testified in court against two men arrested on plans to commit domestic terrorism.

 Darby became increasingly involved in conservative movements, including the Tea Party movement, despite not being registered to vote.
 He served as managing director of Breitbart Texas, a far-right news and opinion website.

 Biography

 Early life

-Darby was born in 1976 and raised in Pasadena, Texas, which is part of Greater Houston.
-His father was a refinery welder in Pasadena.
-As a teenager, Darby would often run away from home.
+Darby was born in 1976 and raised in Pasadena, Texas, which is part of Greater Houston.As a teenager, Darby would often run away from home.
 He lived in group homes in Houston, Texas and the surrounding areas.
 He completed a GED.
 He later took classes to qualify for work as an emergency medical technician (EMT).